Lexicon-Frontend-course-2021-2022/tag-surfer/README.md

     per_page: 10,
     page: 1
   });

+console.log(result);
 ```

+The thumbs page is respsonsive in the sense that it changes the number of thumbsnail columns for every 150px change of screen size (up to HD resolution).
+This was super-easy using CSS media queries.

 ### Known bugs
-- Sometimes there are lingering thumbs left when making a new search and waiting for more images at the same time
+- Sometimes there are lingering thumbs left when making a new search and waiting for more images at the same time.
+It I was to do this again, I would handle thumbs very differently.
+Probably as objects of a self-contained class to handle asynchronicity.
 - When disabling tags in details view, these tags will never be associated with that thumb.
 This stems from a very naïve way of storing only NEW tags for each tumb.
+This would probably also be easier to handle in a self-contained class.
-- The marker for new tags in thumbs view is static, so thay will not reflect the state of the tag bar
+- The marker for new tags in thumbs view is static, so thay will not reflect the state of the tag bar.
+Same solution as above, self-contained class would encapsulate this and would easily make this dynamic.
 - The app looks **REALLY** funky on Firefox!
 It looks ok on Chrome & Safari.
 I have **NO IDEA** what it looks like on other browsers.
+It looks like grid strecthes very differently on firefox.

 ### Reflections
-Needless to say, if doing this project in a week or two it would probably look completely different.
+If I would do this exact same project in a few weeks, it would probably look totally different. (both code- and design-wise)

 Learning JavaScript is fun, but I am currently only scratching the surface of what is possible.

-The more you know, the more you know that you don't know... :D
+**"The more you know, the more you know that you don't know!"** :)